-If you enroll in a full-time licensed practical nurse (LPN) training program, you may be prepared and qualified to take your licensing exam in as little as 9-12 months.
-These programs are available from many community colleges, vocational schools, and universities, and they may range from 43-78 credit hours.
-Most programs are a combination of classroom and clinical work.
-Part-time enrollment is possible at some schools, though often discouraged, and it increases the amount of time it takes to complete a program.
+Full-time licensed practical nurse (LPN) training programs typically take around 12 months to complete.
+These programs are available from many community colleges, vocational schools, and universities, and they may range from 43-72 credit hours.
+Most programs include a combination of classroom and clinical work.

-Upon completion of a program, students are awarded a certificate in practical nursing and qualify to take state exams and the NCLEX-PN.
-Some states may have additional requirements for licensure, but all require passing the NCLEX-PN to become a licensed practical nurse.
+Upon completion of a program, students are awarded a certificate in practical nursing and are qualified to take state exams and the NCLEX-PN.
+All states require you to pass the NCLEX-PN to become a licensed practical nurse.

 Important Facts about this Occupation